til-23/til-23-info-public/source/qualifiers-intro.rst

 Flouting any of these rules results in disqualification.

-- To qualify for the finals, your code must be able to run on the provided online development environment, so as to ensure fairness.
+- To qualify for the finals, your TRAINING and INFERENCE code must be able to run on the provided online development environment (Noteable), so as to ensure equality of resources.
 - Do not plagiarise code from other teams
 - Do not share your models with other teams
 - No manual annotating of labels for the test set